neilenns/mobiflight-docs/content/boards/arduino-uno/index.md

 {{< pinout >}}

 > [!NOTE]
-> Pins D0 and D1 are not available for use as they are reserved for USB serial communication.
+> Pins D0 and D1 are not available for use, as they are reserved for USB serial communication.

 ## Additional resources